Frequently asked questions

 I'm an advertiser - why should I give 50% of my media money to charity?

 Even without the charity donation, Good-Loop ad space is better than anything else on the market.
 According to Google, on average only 54% of video ads on the web are seen for more than 2 seconds (the IAB viewability benchmark).
-With Good-Lop advertisers only pay after 15s of active, opt-in view - thereby guaranteeing an engaged impression with 100% viewability.
+With Good-Loop advertisers only pay after 15s of active, opt-in view - thereby guaranteeing an engaged impression with 100% viewability.
+So you're paying a fair price, for a good quality view.

 How much money does the content creator get paid?